 It started out as a flash game in 2011 called Concerned Joe.
 Following in the footsteps of many great flash games, we decided to recreate it as a desktop title.

-As the sole programmer on this game for years, I was responsible for building the engine (on top of LÖVE), creating efficient rendering & lighting, an animation system, a very flexible editor and modding system, and everything else.
+As the sole programmer on this game for 3 years, I was responsible for building the engine (on top of LÖVE), creating efficient rendering & lighting, an animation system, a very flexible editor, modding system, and everything else.

 I loved how extensible the modding system was in our engine, that I quipped we could probably create a whole 'nother game inside this game!
-And just for fun, we did!
-We were playing around with this multiplayer game mode, which turned out to be surprisingly fun, and ended up being Move or Die.
+I prototyped a little multiplayer minigame to test this out.
+One player started with a bomb and had to touch another player to stick it to them.
+It was surprisingly fun, and that ended up being the first minigame of Move or Die.

-I left the project in late 2014 to start college, so I wasn't responsible for the networking code or anything beyond that.
+I left the project in late 2014 to start college in the US, so I wasn't responsible for the networking code or anything beyond that.